spxbhuhb/zakadabar-stack/README.md

 **we might brake this and that with releases**.
 Interfaces, use patterns might change, it will need some time to mature.

 As of now, the Android support is just the communication data model (data classes) and the communication itself.
 We use the same classes form `commonMain` on all platforms.
-For those, DTO classes communication works out of the box.
+For those, frontend - backend communication works out of the box.

 ## Keywords